 The concept of materiality is applied in determining whether or not the statements are considered to be a fair representation.
 Materiality includes both qualitative and quantitative factors which are assessed in the light of whether or not they may be likely to influence the decisions made by persons relying on the financial statements.
-The auditors will confirm that they have reviewed uncorrected financial statement misstatements.
-Management has reviewed the misstatements and determined that individually and in aggregate they are not material to the financial statements.
+The auditors will confirm that there are no material unadjusted financial statement misstatements.
+Management has reviewed and adjusted the misstatements identified by the auditors in the financial statements.

 A further requirement of any audit is to obtain sufficient understanding of internal controls and to test those internal controls so that the auditor can place reliance on them as part of the audit.
-The Audit Findings Report will comment on any material weaknesses that have been identified as part of the audit.
+The Audit Findings Report comments on weaknesses that have been identified as part of the audit and those identified in the report relate to information technology recommendations.

-The City of Greater Sudbury
+City of Greater Sudbury

-Report to the Audit Committee for the year ended December 31, 2011
+Report to the Audit Committee for the year ended December 31, 2012

-Prepared as of June 7, 2012
+Prepared as of June 6, 2013